gluconfix/folia-builder/README.md

 ## Overview

-Folia Builder, developed by GluconFix, serves the purpose of simplifying the build process for Folia, a Minecraft Server Software available at [PaperMC/Folia](https://github.com/PaperMC/Folia).
-It is important to note that Folia intentionally does not provide public builds to prevent unwarranted complaints about functionality issues.
+Folia Builder, developed by GluconFix, simplifies the build process for Folia, a Minecraft Server Software available at [PaperMC/Folia](https://github.com/PaperMC/Folia).
+Please note that Folia intentionally does not provide public builds to avoid unwarranted complaints about functionality issues.
 Folia is not recommended for production use.

 ## Important Note